Jones3D-The-Infernal-Engine/Unreleased-level-Shambala-Waterworks/README.md

 Two areas of this level have been cut and integrated in two other levels of the released game:
 <pre>
 - The Diversion room 2 (The flour mill): Now in Tian Shan River.
-(The river was smaller and you can see a walled-up entrance that is no longer used)
+(The water channel in the room was narrower (2m wide and 2.5m deep) and you can see a walled-up entrance that is no longer used, formerly leading to other parts of the level)
 - The Ice boss arena: Now in Shambala Santuary.
 (Originally, the Shambala Santuary level ended after giving the flower to the old lady).
 </pre>
 ![alt text](https://raw.githubusercontent.com/Jones3D-The-Infernal-Engine/Unreleased-level-Shambala-Waterworks/a0f42e3c93322f6730956c780250681ad63ffc3c/04_shw.jpg?raw=true)